YuuriNonaka/CMSC-124-Project-Group_TBD/README.md

 Binary operator requires AN between operands on line 5 SMOOSH must end with MKAY on line 7
 ```

-**Design for Future AST:**
-The parser is structured to easily add Abstract Syntax Tree (AST) construction.
-Each parse method can be extended to return tree nodes instead of just validating.

 ### `semantics/symbolizer.py`
 Implements symbol table construction and management for semantic analysis.